Parallel sampling of decomposable graphs using Markov chain on junction trees: Single-move sampler

 \subsection{Prior and posterior probabilities}

 Following~\eqref{eq:hierarchical-model}, we propose a hierarchical sampler that samples a junction tree \(T\), and the underlying skeleton \(t\), iteratively from the posterior \(\pi(T\given t)\) and \(\pi(t\given T)\), respectively.
-Assuming a skeleton tree of \(n\) vertices (since a decomposable graph of \(n\) vertices has at most \(n\) maximal cliques), from~\cite{cayley1889theorem} we know that there is \(n^{n-2}\) possible trees of size \(n\).
+Assuming a skeleton tree of \(n\) vertices (since a decomposable graph of \(n\) vertices has at most \(n\) maximal cliques), from~\cite{cayley1889theorem}, we know that there is \(n^{n-2}\) possible trees of size \(n\).
 A uniform prior on \(t\) would be \(\pi(t) \propto n^{-(n-2)}\).

-Turning to prior specification over the space of junction trees.~\cite{byrne2015structural,green2018structural} have illustrated an important family of graph laws through algebraic characterization, known as the~\emph{clique-separator} factorization laws.
-Laws in this family have densities \(\pi(T)\) that factorize as
+For a prior specification over the space of junction trees.~\cite{byrne2015structural,green2018structural} have illustrated an important family of graph laws through algebraic characterization, so-called the~\emph{clique-separator} factorization laws (CSF).
+Laws in this family have densities \(\pi(T)\) that factorizes as

-over the class of decomposable graphs, and consequently over the class of junction trees, for positive functions \(\phi, \psi\).
+over the class of decomposable graphs, and by virtue, over the class of junction trees, for positive functions \(\phi, \psi\).
 As noted by~\citet[Thm.
-1]{green2018structural}, a graph law over the class of decomposable graphs, whose support is all such class, is weakly structural Markov if and only if it is a clique-separator factorization law.
+1]{green2018structural}, a graph law over the class of decomposable graph, whose support is all such class, is weakly structural Markov if and only if it is a CFS.
 Specifying decomposability through junction trees does not alter the clique-separator factorization of joint distribution defined in~\eqref{eq:joint-csf}, as stated in the following proposition. \begin{proposition} For a random vector \(Y\) that has a decomposable conditional independence graph \(G\), where \(T = (\cC, \cS)\) is a junction tree of \(G\) having \(\clq{G} \subseteq \cC\) and \(\sep{G}\subseteq \cS\), the distribution of \(Y\) factorizes as